mlp0911/archivar/README.md

   - pdftotext: A tool to extract text from PDF files.
 Install it using your package manager (e.g., sudo apt-get install poppler-utils).
   - rsync: A utility for efficiently transferring and synchronizing files.
 Install it using your package manager (e.g., sudo apt-get install rsync).

+## Installation

+    Install the Document Scanner

+        Follow the manufacturer's instructions to set up the Brother ADS-2800W scanner.

+        Connect the scanner to the local network.

+    Set Up Network Drive

+        Ensure the network drive is accessible on the always-on client.

+        Create a directory on the network drive to store scanned documents.

+    Configure the Document Scanner

+        Set up the scanner to save scanned PDFs directly to the network drive.

+        Define the filename convention to include the scan date, categories, and a sequential number.

+    Install Debian 12 on Document Server

+        Download and install Debian 12 on your document server.

+        Ensure the server can access the network drive.

+    Install Required Software Dependencies